antoinegelloz/42-Lem_in/README.md

 r2-r5
 r5-r8
 ```
-Many examples are provided in the `/maps` repository.
+Many more examples are provided in the `/maps` repository.

 ### Options
 * -h --help : Display usage
-* -a --anthill : Display the anthill rooms and tunnels in a table
+* -a --anthill : Display the anthill rooms and tunnels
 * -p --paths : Display the paths found by the algorithm
 * -v --visual : Display the visual in a new Google Chrome tab

 ## Output
 The output of the program is divided in two parts:
 * the file read from `stdin`
-* one round per line (output to minimize).
+* one line per round (output to minimize).
 It represents the movements of ants with the format `LX-Y` (`X` being the ant's number and `Y` the room's name).

 ### Example
 ```